Horšovský Týn: Administrative division

+The urban core is formed by Malé Předměstí, Město, Plzeňské Předměstí and Velké Předměstí.

 Etymology

-The Old Czech word týn is related to English "town".
+The Old Czech word týn is related to English 'town'.
 It was a term for a fortified settlement.
 The settlement was administered from Horšov (today a part of Horšovský Týn), hence the name which means "Horšov's Týn".

 Geography

 Horšovský Týn is located about 9 km north of Domažlice and 37 km southwest of Plzeň.
-It lies on the Radbuza River.
-It is situated on the border between the Plasy Uplands and the Upper Palatine Forest Foothills.
+It lies on the border between the Plasy Uplands and Upper Palatine Forest Foothills.
+The highest point is at 520 m above sea level.
+The Radbuza River flows through the town.

 History

 A merchant village on a trade route from Prague to Regensburg probably existed here in the 10th century.
 In 973, the area was donated by Duke Boleslaus II to the newly established bishopric of Prague.
 The first written mention of Horšovský Týn is from 1184.

 A settlement was established on the right bank of the Radbuza river and administered from nearby Horšov.
 In the mid-13th century, it became more important than Horšov, a castle was built here, and it became the seat of the estate.
 King Charles IV, promoted the village to a town and allowed to build fortification walls.
 The walls were not built around the entire perimeter of the town, and so the town was besieged and conquered during the Hussite Wars between 1422 and 1431.

 In 1542, the House of Lobkowicz bought the Horšovský Týn estate.
 Thanks to the business activities of the family, the estate became one of the ten largest estates in Bohemia at the turn of the 16th and 17th centuries.
 After the fire in 1547, the town was rebuilt in the Renaissance style.
 Horšovský Týn was confiscated from the Lobkowicz family after the Bohemian Revolt in 1620.

 After the Thirty Years' War, Horšovský Týn passed to the counts on Trauttmansdorff, in whose possession the castle remained until 1945.
 In the second half of the 17th century and in the 18th century, the town was germanised.
 The improving economic situation was reflected in the character of the town.
 The buildings were given a baroque and rococo appearance, which has been preserved in the historical centre to this day.

-In 1900, the railroad to the town was built.
-During the late 19th century and especially after 1918 Czechs began moving into the district in large numbers.
+In 1900, the railway to the town was built.
+During the late 19th century and especially after 1918, Czechs began moving into the district in large numbers.
+After the end of World War I in 1918, the town became part of the Czechoslovakia.

 From 1938 to 1945, the town and the region were annexed into Nazi Germany and administered as part of the Reichsgau Sudetenland.
-Until 1945 the area was populated by ethnic Germans.
-These people were expelled by the Beneš decrees following World War II.
+After World War II, it became part of Czechoslovakia again and the German-speaking population was expelled.